nathess91/express-routes-training/readme.md

   </form>
   ```

-1. Build another route at `/pick-a-number` that allows a user to submit a form with a new target number for the guessing game.
+1. Build another route at `/pickanumber` that allows a user to submit a form to create a new target number.

 1. Add the form structure below to your HTML, and use AJAX in `app.js` to submit it to the route you just created.